uviclibraries/html-css/act-2.md

 ## Adding links

 HTML links are fundamental to websites.
 Links literally link your web page to other web pages and other forms of content.
-This content can be other websites, a differentl page within your own website, or even a different spot on the same web page.
+This content can be other websites, a different page within your own website, or even a different spot on the same web page.
 Links define relationships between content.

 ### Get to know the `<a>` hyperlink tag